MakeSchool-Tutorials/Tutorial-Template/P01-First-Chapter/content.md

 $ git commit -m 'project init'
 \```

-Now go to GitHub and create a public repository called REPO-NAME, and now associate it as a remote for your local git project and then push to it.
+Now Go to GitHub and create a public repository called REPO-NAME, and now associate it as a remote for your local git project and then push to it.

 >[action]
 > Push it!